215-967-9070

 20. Vehicle Information (Make, Model, Year, Value)

-All vehicles you own individually and jointly should be disclosed to the mediator and identified according to make, model, year, and current retail value, which you can get online from services such as NADA or Kelley Blue Book.
-This includes cars of course, but also boats, ATVs, motorcycles and scooters, and the like.
+All vehicles you own individually and jointly should be disclosed to your divorce mediator and identified according to make, model, year, and current retail value, which you can get online from services such as NADA or Kelley Blue Book.
+This includes cars, boats, ATVs, motorcycles and scooters, and other vehicles.

 21. How You Want Child Custody to Work

-It is important to enter into mediation with an idea of the child custody arrangement you would prefer, as a starting point.
+It is important to enter into the divorce mediation process with an idea of the child custody arrangement you would prefer.
 It is likely your spouse will have different ideas about the child custody schedule.
 Your mediator will help you find a compromise that works for your family.

 22. Stay Flexible with Your Child Custody Schedule

-While you should have an idea of the child custody arrangement you would prefer, you should remain flexible to take into consideration your spouse’s parental rights, which are equal to yours.
+While you should have an idea of the child custody arrangement you would prefer, you should remain flexible and consider your spouse’s parental rights, which are equal to yours.
 The children will reside where their best interests are met.
 If you cannot decide that among yourselves with the mediator’s help, the court will decide for you.

 23. Consider How Child Support Will Work